-An ad hoc group of secured and unsecured bondholders of Tonon Bioenergia in the debt restructuring of the company.
+Ad hoc group of a majority of secured and unsecured bondholders and certain lenders of Tonon Bioenergia in the debt restructuring of the company.

 A group of bondholders in connection with the potential restructuring of GVO.

 Mergers and Acquisitions

 América Móvil (the largest wireless operator in Latin America) in over 10 international acquisitions and joint ventures throughout Brazil and the rest of the Americas, as well as in various capital market and bank financings.